matq007/matq007.github.io/content/blog/2021/weekly-news-1.md

 or other platforms?
 Don't you think it's time to own your data instead?
 Well it's not that complicated!
-Alex Kretzschmar restarted his previous blog series from [blog.linuxserver.io](blog.linuxserver.io) again in [perfectmediaserver.com](perfectmediaserver.com) where he share his tips and trics.
+Alex Kretzschmar restarted his previous blog series from [blog.linuxserver.io](blog.linuxserver.io) again in [perfectmediaserver.com](perfectmediaserver.com) where he shares his tips and tricks.

 ## [2020 Data Science](https://nulldata.substack.com/p/data-science-2020-highlights)